Eleonora's falcon: Habitat and distribution

 This species breeds on islands in the Mediterranean particularly off Greece (where two-thirds of the world's population breeds), but also in Cyprus, the Canary Islands, Ibiza and off Spain, Italy, Croatia, Morocco and Algeria.
-Tilos Park is the breeding area for 10% of the world population of Eleonora's falcons.
-Six hundred and fifty pairs of this species breed on this island according to research conducted by the Hellenic Ornithological Society and the European Union LIFE-Nature program of Tilos.
+Tilos in the Dodecanese is the breeding area for 10% of the world population of Eleonora's falcons.
+Six hundred fifty pairs of this species breed on this island according to research conducted by the Hellenic Ornithological Society and the European Union LIFE-Nature program of Tilos.
 It is rare as a vagrant north of its range.
 It also lives on the coast of Madagascar and Mozambique.

 Migration route

 This is a long-distance migrant, wintering in Madagascar.
 The migration route has been recently discovered and, contrary to previous suggestions, it has been demonstrated by satellite telemetry to be inland through the African continent.
 Traditionally it has been suggested to be coastal, with birds from the western end of the Mediterranean flying to Suez before flying south down the Red Sea, and across the Horn of Africa.
 However, recent satellite tracked animals by Spanish and German researchers have demonstrated an inland route through the Sahara Desert, the equatorial rainforests until reaching Kenya and Mozambique.
 The total distance covered during the flight has reached up to 9000 km for a single one-way trip.